Student Health and Counseling Center

 HEALTH SERVICES will continue in a limited manner to students at this time.
 You must call in advance for any services, as this is a rapidly evolving situation and in-person services may change: 262-595-2366

 CRISIS CONSULTATIONS For mental health crises during regular hours, call for a crisis consultation: 262-595-2366

-DISABILITY SERVICES will schedule phone appointments.
+STUDENT ACCESSIBILITY SERVICES will schedule phone or in-person appointments.
 Call 262-595-2372.
-Read more about Disability Services.
+Read more about Student Accessibility Services.